 Which pen nibs?

 There are two main types of pen nibs: pointed and broad.
 Fountain pens have pointed nibs.
 The ink is thin and flows quite freely through a pointed nib, and it takes little effort to put ink onto paper.
-It takes some practise to hold the pen at a suitable and constant angle.
+It takes some practice to hold the pen at a suitable and constant angle.
 The nib determines smoothness and flexibility.

 Nibs are made from different materials such as steel, rhodium, and gold.
 It is craftsmanship that determines the quality and durability of the nib.
 Nibs come in various sizes: EF (extra-fine), F (fine), M (medium), and B (bold).
 A medium nib is common for most handwriting.
 If you write small perhaps a fine nib would be preferable.